Lengthy bankruptcy looking more likely for Energy Future

-NEW YORK, Feb 20 (Reuters) - Efforts to negotiate a consensual restructuring at Energy Future Holdings, the embattled Texas utility, are looking bleaker, and a long bankruptcy is becoming the most likely option, according to several people close to the matter.
+NEW YORK (Reuters) - Efforts to negotiate a consensual restructuring at Energy Future Holdings, the embattled Texas utility, are looking bleaker, and a long bankruptcy is becoming the most likely option, according to several people close to the matter.

 The company, struggling under about $40 billion in debt, had hoped to have the framework of a restructuring deal in place before filing for bankruptcy, which would save time and legal costs.
 But with time running out before potential defaults and no deal close, a so-called “free-fall” bankruptcy is looking more likely, said three people close to the matter on Thursday, and who declined to be named because talks are private.